 You will need to set a MySQL root user password.
 Do that with the command:

 This should install MySQL Server 5.7.
 Now it's time to create our database and user.
 Start and enable the MySQL server with the commands:

-sudo systemctl enable mysqld sudo system start mysqld
+sudo systemctl enable mysql sudo system start mysql

 Log into the MySQL prompt with the command:

 Once you've successfully authenticated, issue the following commands to create the user and database (and give the user the proper commands):